pingcap/docs/tidb-cloud/use-chat2query-api.md

 - `cluster_id`: _string_.
 A unique identifier of the TiDB cluster.
 - `database`: _string_.
 The name of the database.
 - `description`: _string_.
-Description of the data summary.
+A description of the data summary.
 - `reuse`: _boolean_.
-Whether to reuse the existing data summary.
-If set to `true`, the API will reuse the existing data summary.
-If set to `false`, the API will generate a new data summary.
+Specifies whether to reuse an existing data summary.
+If you set it to `true`, the API will reuse an existing data summary.
+If you set it to `false`, the API will generate a new data summary.

 An example response is as follows: